-- Below-median Performance (0 49th percentile): 0% of RSUs vest; - 3rd Quartile Performance (50th percentile 74th percentile): 100% of RSUs vest; - Upper Quartile Performance (75th percentile 100th percentile): 200% of RSUs vest.
+- Below-median Performance (0 49th percentile): 0% of RSUs vest; - 3rd Quartile Performance (50th percentile 74th percentile): 100% of RSUs vest; and - Upper Quartile Performance (75th percentile 100th percentile): 200% of RSUs vest.

-As seen from the payout multiplier schedule above, the Corporation's TSR must equal at least the median performance of the S&P/Global Gold Index for any value to vest with RSU holders.
+As seen from the payout multiplier schedule above, the Company's TSR must equal at least the median performance of the S&P/Global Gold Index for any value to vest with RSU holders.
 As the vesting of 75% of the RSUs awarded to the executive team is contingent upon relative TSR performance, executive rewards are tied heavily to shareholder value creation.
+RSU awards vest at the end of the three-year performance measurement period (known as "cliff-vesting") to generate sufficient long-term incentive.